rockettheme/docs/Docs/joomla/templates/studius/faq.md

 ## Is Studius compatible for Joomla 1.5 or 2.5?

-No, Studius is only compatible with Joomla 3.4+.
+No, Studius is only compatible with Joomla 3.4+ and Joomla 4+.

 ## What is Gantry?